Gemma Johnson: Introduction into Hollyoaks

 Her next appearance occurred during the Hollyoaks and Brookside crossover episode and Gemma was confirmed to be the same character that had previously featured in Brookside.
 The scene also revealed that the Hollyoaks character Donny Clark (also played by Emerick) was actually Gemma's father, Mick Johnson.
 Writers featured Gemma prominently in the episode of Hollyoaks Later.
 Gemma is confirmed to be in a relationship with Warren.
 Gemma and Mick are taken hostage by Connor "Sully" Sullivan (Harry French) and Griff Farnedge (Nathan Hubble) and they demand a ransom from Warren.
 They also capture Dodger Savage (Danny Mac), with Griff beating and raping him.
 The episode concludes with Gemma's involvement in staging the situation in an attempt to rob Warren of his fortune.
 Writers added more surprises for its audience during Gemma's introductory weeks on the show.
 She was revealed to be working for the notorious gangster, Froggy Black (John Middleton).
 Mick explains to Gemma that he faked his own death because of the danger Froggy posed to his family.
 The episode also detailed that Gemma was seeking revenge against Mick.
 In another episode, Gemma is featured feeding information back to Froggy and Sully.
 Mick informs Gemma that Sully is a police officer and nearly confesses to murdering Griff.
 Gemma suspects that Mick knows more about Griff's disappearance and informs Froggy.
 She then telephones Griff but Warren has his phone and discovers that Gemma is involved in the scam.

 An Inside Soap reporter revealed that Gemma would then try to befriend Mercedes after becoming jealous of her involvement with Warren.
+Writers played Gemma hatching a plan to ruin Mercedes life and snare Warren back.
+Merry told Louisa Riley from Inside Soap that Gemma "welcomes the challenge" to break-up Mercedes and Warren.
+Merry did not believe that Gemma felt threatened by Mercedes, despite her history with Warren because Gemma is that confident in herself.
+Merry added "if Gemma wants something, she'll get it.
+She's very headstrong and is a woman like we've never met before."
+Gemma then begins to manipulate Diane Hutchinson (Alex Fletcher) to help her scheme against Mercedes.
+Merry believed that despite Gemma liking Diane, she sees an opportunity and ends up "using her".
+She noted that Diane wants Mercedes gone because she had an affair with her husband, Tony Hutchinson (Nick Pickard).
+Merry believed that Gemma could be "dangerous" for Mercedes but she did not think Gemma is an evil character.
+Instead, she reasoned that Gemma is capable of "getting rid of someone in a way that's not too catastrophic".
+Merry revealed that writers planned to explore Gemma and Mick's relationship once again.
+She described plots that feature the duo discussing things and secrets being revealed.
+She concluded "there are some wonderful moments, father and daughter stuff.
+It's been really cool to play that out and explore their relationship."